 Passwords are fundamental to security.
 Anyone with admin access to your website or server should be using unique, unguessable passwords.
-A password manager like 1Password, Dashlane, or LastPass makes this easy.
+A password manager like 1Password or Dashlane makes this easy.

-Still, it’s a good idea to talk to your clients about passwords and password managers.
-In the end, it’s up to the individual user to use good passwords.
+It is a good idea to talk to your clients about passwords and password managers, too.
+Client Power Tools uses passwordless login by default, but your clients can choose to use a password instead, and in the end it’s up to the individual user to use good passwords.

 Keeping WordPress Up to Date